apotonick/uber/README.md

 Listener.build({current_user: @current_user}) #=> SignedIn
 ```

+Note that builders are _not_ inherited to subclasses.
+This allows instantiating subclasses directly without running builders.

 This pattern is used in [Cells](https://github.com/apotonick/cells), [Trailblazer](https://github.com/apotonick/trailblazer) and soon Reform and Representable/Roar, too.

 # Version